 To start your own home-grown produce garden, you can either start with seeds, seedlings, or fully grown plants.
 The latter will be the most expensive for an initial purchase, and seeds tend to be the cheapest.
 This makes sense, as you are the one going to be doing all the work on growing the plants, and they’re priced accordingly.

 You’ll also need some tools (trowel, watering can, shears, fork), if you don’t already have them.
+A trowel, watering can, fork, or even hedge shears are all important to have in your own tool shed.
 You can pick up some basic gardening tools for a few dollars at your local hardware stores.